Race Equity Culture™ Virtual Partner Training with The BIPOC Project

 A key learning objective of this training is for participants to be more equipped with resources for identifying and undoing anti-Black racism and building pro-Black spaces within teams, organizations and communities.

-As a result of participation in this session, folks will:
+As a result of participation in this session, you will:

-- Enhanced understanding of how anti-Black racism operates as a fulcrum of white supremacy
+- Enhance your understanding of how anti-Black racism operates as a fulcrum of white supremacy

-- Deeper analysis of how anti-Black racism distinctly influences institutional culture and inter- and intra-personal dynamics within organizational, community and movement spaces
+- Have a deep analysis of how anti-Black racism distinctly influences institutional culture and inter- and intra-personal dynamics within organizational, community and movement spaces

-- Practices and commitments for undoing white supremacy and anti-Blackness, and advancing pro-Black organizing spaces as a necessary foundation for racial equity
+- Develop practices and commitments for undoing white supremacy and anti-Blackness, and advancing pro-Black organizing spaces as a necessary foundation for racial equity

-- Strategies to be accountable to Black people and communities in the work to build anti-racist organizations and communities.
+- Be equipped with strategies to be accountable to Black people and communities in the work to build anti-racist organizations and communities.

 If you have any questions or concerns, please email firstname.lastname@example.org.